Building a Good Relationship with Your Agent

 1. Regular Check-Ins

-Spend 5 minutes each morning:
+Spend 5 minutes each week:

-- Read the daily report
+- Read the weekly report

 - Scan the activity feed for hot leads